aesthytik/redux-thunk-example/README.md

 Our app will fetch (asynchronously) data that is retrieved by an API (we will assume the API is already built, deployed and working properly) and then display the fetched data.

+As an API, we will use TVmaze's public API and we will fetch all the shows they aired.
+Then, the app will display all the shows, toghether with their rating and premiere date.

 **Designing our state**

 In order for this application to work properly, our state needs to have 3 properties: `isLoading`, `hasError` and `items`.